 - Unknown risks.
 Drugs are not clinically tested in pregnant women, and newer drugs carry a higher unknown risk than drugs that have been around longer, simply because scientists have had less time to gather evidence about them.

 All risks are likely to be higher during the first 3 months and last few weeks of your pregnancy, when your baby is more vulnerable.

 What if I need to take medication?

-If you feel it’s necessary for your wellbeing to take antidepressants while pregnant or breastfeeding, you should discuss your choice of medication with your doctor.
-They can advise you on which drugs carry fewer risks than others.
+If you feel you need to take antidepressants while pregnant or breastfeeding, you should discuss this with your doctor.
+They can advise you about which drugs carry fewer risks than others.
 For example:

-- Tricyclic antidepressants are likely to be less risky in the early months of pregnancy.
+- Tricyclic antidepressants are likely to be less risky than SSRIs in the early months of pregnancy.